IgorInger/DesignPatterns/README.md

 ## Types of design patterns

-1. Behavioral pattern
+1. Behavioral patterns
-2. Concurrency pattern
+2. Concurrency patterns
-3. Creational pattern
+3. Creational patterns
-4. Structural pattern
+4. Structural patterns

-## The 23 Gang of Four Design Patterns (Cheat Sheet)
+5. Sequencing patterns
+6. Decoupling patterns
+7. Optimization patterns

+###Behavioral patterns

 1. **Strategy:**
 Defines a family of algorithms, encapsulates each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from clients who use it. (behavioral)

-2. **Decorator:**
-Attach additional responsibilities to an object dynamically.
-Decorators provide a flexible alternative to subclassing for extending functionality. (structural)

-3. **Factory Method:**
-Define an interface for creating an object, but let the subclasses decide which class to instantiate.
-Factory Method lets a class defer instantiation to subclasses. (creational)

 4. **Observer:**
 Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically. (behavioral)

 5. **Chain of Responsibility:**
 Avoid coupling the sender of a request to its receiver by giving more then one object a chance to handle the request.
 Chain the receiving objects and pass the request along the chain until an object handles it. (behavioral)

+###Concurrency patterns

+###Creational patterns

+3. **Factory Method:**
+Define an interface for creating an object, but let the subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses. (creational)

+###Structural patterns

+2. **Decorator:**
+Attach additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality. (structural)

+###Sequencing patterns
+###Decoupling patterns
+###Optimization patterns

+## Books

+## The 23 Gang of Four Design Patterns (Cheat Sheet)

 6. **Singleton:**
 Ensure a class only has one instance, and provide a global point of access to it. (creational)